China displays its military strength in a parade on the 80th anniversary of the end of WWII

-BEIJING — (AP) — Chinese leader Xi Jinping, speaking before a military parade to mark the 80th anniversary of the end of World War II, said Wednesday that humanity today must choose between peace and war and between dialogue and confrontation.
+BEIJING — (AP) — Chinese leader Xi Jinping said humanity must choose between peace and war and dialogue and confrontation in a speech Wednesday before a major military parade marking the 80th anniversary of the end of World War II.

+“The Chinese people are a people that are not afraid of violence and are self-reliant and strong,” he said.
+At the same time, “We will adhere to the path of peaceful development and work hand in hand with people of all countries to build a community with a shared future for mankind.”

-The parade began after he spoke with troops marching in rhythmic lockstep, their boots echoing off the pavement, for a review by Xi, who is also head of China's military as chairman of the Central Military Commission.
+The parade began with troops marching in rhythmic lockstep, their boots echoing off the pavement, to be reviewed by Xi, who heads China's military as chairman of the Central Military Commission.

-The parade will showcase missiles, modern fighter jets and other military might as China seeks to wield greater influence on the global stage.
-Some of the military hardware is on public view for the first time.
+The parade that lasted about 90 minutes showcased missiles, fighter jets and other military hardware — some of it displayed publicly for the first time.

-Before they started marching, Xi rode by the entire length of the formations along Beijing’s central Chang’an Avenue in a classic-style black limousine.
-He stood up through an opening in a roof with four microphones lined in front of him and greeted flanks of troops as he passed them and rows of missiles and military vehicles.
+Before the military units marched, Xi rode by the entire length of their formations along Beijing’s central Chang’an Avenue in a classic black limousine.
+He stood in the vehicle's sunroof with four microphones lined in front of him and greeted flanks of personnel as he passed them and rows of missiles and military vehicles.

 They shouted back mottos in unison such as “We serve the people.”